mhowlett/howlett-kafka-extensions/examples/Stateless/README.md

 Notes:

 1. Copy/paste the code & tweak to your own needs.
-More out-of-the-box flexibility planned.
 Open an issue with what you need that this can't do.
 1. High-throughput (100k's messages / s).
 1. At-least once semantics.
-1. Scale by running multiple instances of each step.
+1. Scale horizontally by running multiple instances of each step.